digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 - If the projected rollback node is empty, we drop it.

-Note that all of these transformations preserve the "after" relation among actions in the transaction tree, as well as the set of rolled back actions.
+Note that all of these transformations preserve the "before-after" relation among actions in the transaction tree, as well as the set of rolled back actions.
 They only affect the structure of the transaction by reducing the amount of variation that may occur in a projected rollback node.
 Thus, our privacy